explainers-by-googlers/clipboard-contents-id/README.md

 One of the goals of this API is to enable cross-tab synchronization of clipboard on the scope of one origin \- so this should be as close to the stability of the clipboard itself as possible without providing cross-site fingerprinting surface.
-So, every tab of the same origin under the same browser process should get the same token from calling `contentsId()`.
+So, every tab of the same origin under the same [partition](https://w3ctag.github.io/privacy-principles/#dfn-partition) should get the same token from calling `contentsId()`.

 ## How to use it?